anuragvvworkspace/anuragvvworkspace.github.io/content/research_ws/image_authenticity/initial_survey.md

 plane represented by the sensor, when the source light is off
 the optical axis, resulting in a misalignment between color
 channels.
+[16] Lateral chromatic abberation.
+[17] Mobile phone identification by feeding abberation parameters to SVM.
+[18] intrinsicl radial distrotion of lens instead of camera source identification.
+[19] Dust patterns are modeled in order to identify single device from an image.
+[20] Purple Fringing Abberation(PFA) more complex but more visible as purple halos around an object.
+Used for tampering detection.

 **Sensor based footprints**

 Dominating component of sensor pattern noise is the photoresponse nonuniformity(**PRNU**)
 PRNU is a high frequency multiplicative noise, generally stable throughout the camera’s lifetime in normal operating
 conditions, that is, unique to each camera.

+**CFA Pattern**